Tanya (1976 film)

-Tanya is a low-budget 1976 comedy film directed by Nate Rodgers and loosely based on the experiences of Patricia Hearst.
+Tanya is a low-budget 1976 comedy film directed by Nate Rodgers and loosely based on the experiences of Patty Hearst.
 The lead character, Charlotte Kane, is 20-year-old heiress of a newspaper mogul.
 She is kidnapped by five sex-crazed pseudo-revolutionaries who call themselves "The Symphonic Liberation Army" (a parody of the Symbionese Liberation Army).
 Charlotte is quickly converted to their cause and changes her name to Tanya.